Standard Containment and Return-to-Paddock

 Recommended Use

 Do not use this feature to move an entire group of animals to a new paddock.
-When a group hears audio cues together without the context of the rest of the herd, animals can become confused about the true boundary.
+Without the context of the rest of the herd around them, a full group can become confused about the true boundary rather than being guided by it.

-For the correct way to move animals between paddocks, refer to: How-to Move Animals Using eShepherd.
+For the correct way to move animals between paddocks, refer to: How to Schedule a VP Move for a Mob.

 Summary of Common Situations and Neckband Responses